-- 1. Overall, General Fund revenues are greater than projected by \$16.7 million through October.
-However, increased expenditures noted in this report highlight a potential need of \$14.5 million. - 2.
+- 1. Overall, General Fund revenues are greater than projected by \$15.2 million through November.
+However, increased expenditures noted in this report highlight a potential need of \$13.9 million. - 2.
 Due to the unanticipated separation of several long-time sworn public safety employees, combined with actual attrition outpacing projections, Police and Fire lump sum payments have already exceeded budgeted amounts and will require an additional appropriation.
 Police lump sum payment expenditures currently exceed the budget by \$1.0 million.
 As attrition continues in FY 2021, the CPD lump sum need will increase.
 Fire's additional lump sum payment needs are currently estimated at \$1.0 million for FY 2021. - 3.
 As noted above, Fire has experienced several unanticipated separations.
-Attrition in the first quarter of FY 2021 has trended 200% higher than expected, which has necessitated the use of overtime to backfill sworn positions.
+Attrition through November 30, 2020 has trended nearly 200% higher than expected, which has necessitated the use of overtime to backfill sworn positions.
 Additionally, Fire overtime usage has been further exacerbated by the use of sick leave as a result of the COVID-19 pandemic.
-The additional need for Fire is currently projected at up to \$6.0 million. - 4.
-Community Health Services Fund 395 revenues are being negatively impacted by COVID-19, especially in school-based medical and dental clinics due to the delay of in-person learning in Cincinnati Public Schools (CPS).
-Revenue trends will continue to be closely monitored.
-While Fund 395 is unlikely to meet revenue estimates, some expenditure savings are expected due to the reduction in school-based services.
-If additional Coronavirus Aid, Relief, and Economic Security (CARES) Act funds become available, certain activities may be eligible for reimbursement.
+The additional overtime need for Fire is currently projected at up to \$5.7 million. - 4.
+The Approved FY 2021 Budget Update included a 2.0% cost of living adjustment (COLA) for sworn public safety employees (e.g. the International Association of Fire Fighters (IAFF) and the Fraternal Order of Police (FOP)).